t41372/Open-LLM-VTuber/README.md

-### Why this project and not other similar projects on GitHub?
+## Why this project and not other similar projects on GitHub?
 - It works on macOS and Linux
   - We care about macOS and Linux!
 And we also care about people who don't happen to use Nvidia GPU.
 Even if you don't have a GPU, you can choose to run things on CPU or offload demanding tasks to online APIs.
 - Offline mode available
-  - If you choose only the offline solutions, you don't have to connect to the internet - and we have a lot of them!
+  - If you choose only the offline solutions, you don't have to connect to the internet.
+Just turn off your internet and be confident that nobody sees your chat log.
-- You can interrupt the LLM anytime with your voice without wearing headphones.
-No, the LLM won't hear itself.
+- You can interrupt the AI anytime with your voice without wearing headphones (or you may, of course).
+No, the AI won't heard itself.